FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 ## Overview
 Since KubeFATE v1.4.5, KubeFATE can help to upgrade a FATE cluster.
-This document is going to illustrate how to do that, and also confess the limitations for this new feature due to historical reasons.
+This document is going to illustrate how to do that, and also show the limitations for this new feature due to historical reasons.

 ## Which versions are supported?